Washington Bucket List: 26 Things to do in Washington State

 Soos Creek Trail

-Passing through woods and beautiful meadows, Soos Creek Trail is a perfect trail for hikers.
+Passing through woods and beautiful meadows, Soos Creek Trail is perfect for hikers.

 It is an amazing place to get closer to nature.
 Lake Meridian is a great place for a family picnic.